BobDaGithubAccount/Atomica/README.md

 # Atomica
-A molecular dynamics simulator implemented in rust
+A web based molecular dynamics simulator implemented in rust